Peeda/APUSH/Chapter 4 - Colonial Society.md

 # Consumption and Trade in the British Atlantic
 ## Intro
 * Transatlantic trade benefitted both sides, created feeling of commonality between colonists and British
-* American income rose, people started buying instead of making tools, clothes, or utensials, called the **consumer revolution**
+* American income rose, people started buying instead of making tools, clothes, or utensils, called the **consumer revolution**
 ## Currency
 * Colonists had no metal for coins when they arrived, only the crown could mint, so used nontraditional currency
 	* Wampum
 	* nails
 	* tobacco
 * 1690 Massachusetts started using paper bills
-* Issues with counterfeitting and non universality between colonies caused Board of Trarde to restrict paper money Currency Acts of 1751 and 1763
+* Issues with counterfeiting and non universality between colonies caused Board of Trade to restrict paper money Currency Acts of 1751 and 1763
-## The Carribean
+## The Caribbean
-* Continental colonies were actually **less important** to Britain to sugar-producing islands of Carribean
+* Continental colonies were actually **less important** to Britain to sugar-producing islands of Caribbean
-* Carribean colonies traded with continental, because they only had sugarcane
+* Caribbean colonies traded with continental, because they only had sugarcane
 * Traded slaves too
 ## Parliament Control
 * To ensure profits of trade got to Britain, parliament taxed through Navigation Acts